 You may be sponsored by your current host institution but are encouraged to begin your fellowship at a new research location.

 You will require a:

 - Sponsor (normally the Head of Department, or equivalent, e.g. Centre/Unit Director) who can guarantee that the sponsoring institution will administer the award for the full tenure of the fellowship

 - mentor who will provide you with independent support and advice for the duration of the award

-- research sponsor in every different research environment who must be able to guarantee you access to space and resources for the required period and provide relevant scientific guidance.
+- research sponsor in every different research environment who must be able to provide relevant scientific guidance.